Skip to main content Skip to footer site map

 • You filed W-2s before the filing due date;

-• You failed to include the information required or included incorrect information; and
+• You did not include the information required or included incorrect information; and

-• You submit corrected forms by August 1.
+• You submit the corrected forms by August 1.

-If you can't meet the January 31 due date, you can ask for a 30-day extension by filing Form 8809, Application for Extension of Time to File Information Returns, with the IRS by the filing due date.
+If you can't meet the January 31 due date for W-2s, you can ask for a 30-day extension by filing Form 8809, Application for Extension of Time to File Information Returns, with the IRS by the filing due date.
 But this extension is not automatic.
 It will be granted only in "extraordinary circumstances or catastrophe."
-You may get a favorable response to an extension request if you suffer a natural disaster, such as a hurricane, flood, tornado, or your books and records are destroyed by a fire.
-On Form 8809 include an explanation for the reason why additional time is needed.
+(The usual IRS extension relief for victims of disasters does not apply to filing W-2s.
+You may get a favorable response to an extension request if you suffer a natural disaster, such as a hurricane, flood, or tornado, or if a fire destroys your books and records.
+On Form 8809, include an explanation of why additional time is needed.
 The application must be signed under penalty of perjury.

-The failure to timely file the forms triggers a late filing penalty.
-The longer the delinquency, the higher the penalty which may result.
+The failure to file the forms promptly triggers a late filing penalty.
+The longer the delinquency, the higher the penalty may be.

 barbara weltman